DavidHein96/prompts_to_table/README.md

 2. Adding connections: First you'll need to check out the [example.env](example.env) and create your own `.env` so that you have LLM connections available for Prompt flow to use
 3. Adding data: Data can be in either a csv format with the columns `report_id` and `report_text` or in a JSONL file with those same keys.
 See the [example jsonl data](/example_data/input/example_jsonl_data.jsonl) and [example csv data](/example_data/input/example_csv_data.csv)
 4. Running a batch: The [example_workbook](/example_workflow_notebook.ipynb) walks through running a batch of data through the pipeline
 5. Modifying a schema: The schema can be modified to use different sets of labels and instructions.
 When adding a new entity, first determine what entity type it is (see below), and add it under the key for that entity type, along with the required fields.
 See [schema.py](/app/helper_functions/schema.py) for info on the required keys for each entity type.
-Also there are two included schemas, one for our kidney tumor reports, and one for our quick investigation of breast cancer reports.
+Also there are three included example schemas.
 6. Modifying prompts: If modifications to the prompt templates are needed, they can be found in the Jinja templates for the respective entity type (see below again)

 ## Tips for editing the schema & prompts